jerbaroo/database-generic/README.md

 ## Documentation

-The following attempts to descibe how the library works, and the various type classes involved.
-However it is recommended to begin by reading through the code in the [runnable tutorial](tutorial/tutorial/Main.hs), and only come back and read this if you feel you need to.
+The following _attempts_ to descibe how this library works.
+However it is recommended to read through the [tutorial](tutorial/tutorial/Main.hs) first, and only come back and read this if you feel you need to.

 ### Necessary Instances

+Since `Person` meets all of the critera, a few type classes will be automatically derived for `Person` via `Generic`:
+- `HasDbColumns Person`: names & types of database fields/columns
+- `HasEntityName Person`: a name for the database collection/table
+- `FromDbValues Person`: to convert from database values
+- `ToDbValues Person`: to convert to database values

 The easiest way to use a data type with this library is to:
 - ensure the data type only has one constructor